Karl von Frisch

 His work centered on investigations of the sensory perceptions of the honey bee and he was one of the first to translate the meaning of the waggle dance.
-His theory, described in his 1927 book Aus dem Leben der Bienen (translated into English as The Dancing Bees), was disputed by other scientists and greeted with skepticism at the time.
-Only much later was it shown to be an accurate theoretical analysis.
+His theory, described in his 1927 book Aus dem Leben der Bienen/ (English: "From the Life of Bees", published in the UK and United States as The Dancing Bees), was disputed by other scientists and met with widespread skepticism at the time, only decades later being appreciated as both zoologically accurate and an important step in development of animal behavioral study, and the wider history of biology.

 Early life

-Karl Ritter von Frisch was the son of the surgeon and urologist Anton von Frisch (1849–1917), by his marriage to Marie Exner.
+Karl Ritter von Frisch was the son of the surgeon and urologist Anton von Frisch, by his marriage to Marie Exner.
 Karl was the youngest of four sons, all of whom became university professors.
 Von Frisch was of partial Jewish heritage.
-His maternal grandmother was of Jewish origin.

 Karl studied at the University of Vienna under Hans Leo Przibram and in Munich under Richard von Hertwig, initially in the field of medicine, but later turned to the natural sciences.
-He received his doctorate in 1910 and in the same year started work as an assistant in the zoology department of the University of Munich.
+He received his doctorate in 1910 and in the same year started work as an assistant in the zoology department of the Ludwig-Maximilians-Universität München.

 Career

 In 1912, he became a lecturer in zoology and comparative anatomy there; and in 1919 was promoted to a professorship.
 His research on honeybees was continued by his student Ingeborg Beling.
 In 1921 he went to Rostock University as a professor of zoology and director of an institute.
-In 1923 he accepted the offer of a chair at Breslau University, returning in 1925 to Munich University, where he became the head of the institute of zoology.
+In 1923 he accepted the offer of a chair at Breslau University, returning in 1925 to the Ludwig-Maximilians-Universität München, where he became the head of the institute of zoology.